klangsentral/doc/slate/source/index.html.md

 Error code | Error message
 --------- | -------
 1 | Success
+0 | Failure - Any other error needs to be sent here.
 -1 | PNR not found
 -2 | Already cancelled
 -3 | Failed to cancel